Fridge003/Gitlet/README.md

 Gitlet only supports local operations, so remote operations like "push" or "fetch" are not implemented in Gitlet.
 Gitlet doesn't support subdirectories, so please put all the files under the working directory and don't create any subdirectories.

+**Please make sure that the JDK version is no earlier than 15.0, otherwise the program might be unable to compile.**

 For further details, please contact me through e-mail: eddiezhang@pku.edu.cn